JanssenProject/jans/docs/admin/config-guide/custom-assets-configuration.md

 ### Asset Screen

-Navigate to `Assest` to open the Asset screen as shown in the image below.
+Navigate to `Assets` tab to open the Assets screen as shown in the image below.

 * To get the list of currently added Assets, bring the control to the Search box (using the tab key), and press Enter.
 Type the search string to search for Asset with matching `Display Name` and `inum`.

 ![Image](../../assets/tui-asset-screen.png)

 * Use the `Add Asset` button to create a new asset.
-* You can add several types of services in the screen below
-* For example, below is the picture of the availability of asset data.
+* From the screen below, select the custom asset that needs to be uploaded and select the Janssen Server service to which the asset will be uploaded.

 ![Image](../../assets/tui-asset-data.png)